Start a Small Coffee Business With Less Money

 - Visit local laundromat locations in your area

 - Determine if the space and general location fits within your business concept

 - Approach the owner and see if he/she would be interested in your business proposal

 - Develop and write your coffee shop business plan.

 A Coffee Business and Shared-Workspace

-- Write a business proposal and approach them
+- Write a business plan and proposal and approach them.

 A Coffee Business and Independent Boutique